In This Section

 If a concern is raised about your child, in most cases we inform you of this.
 In most cases, this allows the concern to be dealt with in an appropriate way.
 Sometimes, families require our support in addressing some difficulties and we are more than happy to provide this.
-With the families agreement, our family support worker Denies Slater, carries out an Early Help Assessment to fully appreciate the challenges within the family.
+With the families agreement, our staff can carry out an Early Help Assessment to fully appreciate the challenges within the family.
 As a result of this assessment, other agencies may be accessed in order to find the best support available.

 In a few cases, we may feel that a referral to children's services may be required, if the concern is not addressed quickly enough or it is a concern that the school does not have capacity to support.
 In most cases you will be made aware of this referral.
 However, if we deem that sharing that information with you puts the child at further risk then we may refer without informing you.

 For further information, please see our Safeguarding Policy on our Policies page or in the side panel of this page.

 Finally may we remind parents to speak to us if you are worried at the earliest convenience.
 If you are worried about a child outside of school time you can call the local Multi Agency Support Hub for advice (anonymously if needs be) on 0300 126 1000 or follow the following links to these useful websites: Northamptonshire Safeguarding Children Board and Young Northants (designed specifically for children aged 13+).

 please see the following risk assessment to see how we are ensuring our school grounds and practices are as safe as possible for the full openign of our school: